Shirt Tales: Other media

-There were also two musical book-and-record sets released by K-tel International under the "Castle Rock" imprint: A Song Saves the Park, and Sunrise Surprise.
-However, both sets use sound-alikes for the voices, and are presented differently from typical read-alongs.
+Two musical book-and-record sets were released by K-tel International under the "Castle Rock" imprint: A Song Saves the Park, and Sunrise Surprise, but both sets use sound-alikes for the voices, and are presented differently from typical read-alongs.

 Home media

-In 1986, a VHS release of the series was issued by Worldvision Home Video and Kids Klassics, it contained the first full-length episode from Season 2 and the first segment of another episode from that season.
+In 1986, a VHS release of the series was issued by Worldvision Home Video and Kids Klassics, and it contained the first full-length episode from Season 2 and the first segment of another episode from that season.

-On September 16, 2014, Warner Archive released Shirt Tales: The Complete Series on DVD in Region 1 as part of their Hanna–Barbera Classics Collection.
+Warner Archive released Shirt Tales: The Complete Series on DVD in Region 1 as part of their Hanna-Barbera Classics Collection in September 2014.